wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

 Two problems can prevent the above solution from being authentic.
 First, lacking real HTML elements can lead to a few rendering problems.
 Customization is also impossible.
 Second, the user experience can be rather dull for lack of interaction.
 Normally, if you hang the mouse pointer over the green grid, a pop-up tip would appear as shown in Figure 1.
-On a static picture, however, this is impossible.
+A static picture , however, does not interact.

+### Methodology